Jason-Tighe/fire-image-test/README.md

 need to read more firestore docs and include snapshot function -I've got this working, but now i'm working on the full logic process

-don't have a repo to update, because i did it in codesandbox
+don't have a repo to update, because i did it in codesandbox1

 https://codesandbox.io/s/qrcode-test-d16zm?file=/src/App.js